 Everything starts with you.
-Yes, skills and knowledge are important, but it's important to know what you want first, then build your knowledge and skills around that.
+Yes, skills and knowledge are important.
+But, it's also important to know what you want first.
+Then build your knowledge and skills around that.
 In the book 'Good to Great' this was called building a "Hedgehog Concept" - keeping your focus while ignoring everything else that doesn't fit.

 Even the Greatest Companies Start With One

 One of the most important and interesting aspects of 'Good to Great' is discovering what it takes to take a good company to a great one in terms of leadership.
 The vast majority of companies still seem to think that it takes a charismatic individual - often bordering or even being egotistical - to drive success.
-Yet again and again, it's humble but incredibly driven and focused leaders that effect the best changes in organizations, and not just in big businesses.
+Yet, it's humble but incredibly driven and focused leaders who effect the best changes in organizations.
+It's not just in big businesses, either.

-What's even more interesting to me is that 'Good to Great' was written in 2001, and yet the ideas don't seem to have been adopted on much of a scale.
-Sure, some people listened and build better organizations I'm sure.
-Many of the corporations featured in the book have continued to endure.
+'Good to Great' was written in 2001, and yet the ideas don't seem to have been adopted on a wide scale.
+Sure, I'm sure some people listened and build better organizations.
+Many corporations featured in the book have continued to endure.
 Some haven't.
-But that's because they lost their focus.
+But, that's because they lost their focus.

 Success Begins With You, The Real You

 On an individual level, it does seem more people are realizing success starts with you.
 Yet, we still see so much posturing, and more than ever with the explosion of social media.
 Not only did social media not exist in 2001 as it does now, but the internet was still fairly new in the mainstream.

 Today, it seems like you have to have incredible charisma and do whatever it takes to get likes and followers.
 You need the right skills and experience or you're just not going to make it.
 But, while big numbers of followers and likes are nice and shiny, they aren't a true measure of success.